You are here

 Plantar fasciitis can be treated conservatively with anti-inflammatory medications or the R.I.C.E. (rest, ice, compression, elevation) method.
 You may also be given a prescription for orthotics, splints, or physical therapy.
 If the pain does not subside after conservative treatment methods are exhausted, your doctor may recommend plantar fascia release, a surgical procedure that relieves tension in the plantar fascia.

-To learn more about plantar fasciitis and the available treatment options, request an appointment online or call (828) 537-4032 to schedule a consultation with one of EmergeOrtho: Blue Ridge Division's specialty-trained foot doctors.
+To learn more about plantar fasciitis and the available treatment options, request an appointment online or call (828) 537-4032 to schedule a consultation with one of EmergeOrtho: Blue Ridge Region's specialty-trained foot doctors.